zksecurity/noname/book/src/literals.md

 The user of the function will only get warned when trying to compile the program.

 Approach 2. is interesting, because we already have such a type internally to track literals: a `BigInt`.
-The name is a bit misleading in the case of array accesses, because we additionaly enforce that it is NOT a big integer, but rather a 32-bit integer (`u32` in Rust).
+The name is a bit misleading in the case of array accesses, because we additionally enforce that it is NOT a big integer, but rather a 32-bit integer (`u32` in Rust).

 ## Implementing a literal type